abtieku/group4-project/README.md

 ## Purpose of the Project

-- Find the most popular restaurants across different states in US with regards to the review ratings provided by customers.
-- Use different machine learning models to predict the star rating and success of a restaurant based on restaurant attributes such as food served, noise level, delivery, takeout, price range etc.
-- Train and evaluate different machine learning models to predict the model with the highest accuracy score.
+This project will use Machine Learning Algorithms and models to predict the star rating of a restaurant based on features such as food served, noise level, location, price range, etc and also predict the success of a restaurant based on its features.
+Different Machine Learning models are trained and evaluated to predict the model with the highest accuracy.

 ## Reason Why We Selected Our Topic